NucleoidAI/docs/docs/datastore.md

 ### What is the On-Chain Data Store?

 Nucleoid has a built-in on-chain data store persists sequent transactions with the blockchain style encryption.
 Each transaction is sequentially encrypted with each other and the data store saves those hashes in managed-files.
-Each transaction is completed in sub-millisecond and any changes in hashes throws an error so that the final state of objects is guaranteed, and objects cannot be visible without unchanged hashes and the initial key.
+Each transaction is completed in sub-millisecond and any changes in hashes throws an error so that the final state of objects is guaranteed, and objects cannot be visible without ordered hashes and the initial key.

 #### How is a hash generated?

-It uses the hard-coded genesis token as a first hash in the chain.
+The runtime uses the hard-coded genesis token as a first hash in the chain.
 As it receives more transactions, the data store uses the previous hash as well as the key to generate next hash in the chain.
 It uses Node.js built-in crypto package with a configurable algorithm.

 Example of on-chain data in managed-files `~/.nuc/data/`: